greg-katsios/capstone/resources/Feb_18_hippocorpus_dapt.md

 ## A Note on Using AI Tools

 You will use AI assistance at different levels depending on the phase.
 This is intentional.
-Some parts of this exercise are about building genuine understanding — you need to get your hands dirty.
+Some parts of this exercise are about building genuine understanding, you need to get your hands dirty.
 Other parts involve specialized implementation details where getting stuck on syntax would waste your time without teaching you anything new.
 Here's the breakdown:

 | Phase | AI Policy | Why |
 |---|---|---|